csswizardry/csswizardry.github.com/_posts/2020-05-19-the-fastest-google-fonts.md

 ## Async CSS

-Making your CSS asynchronous is one of the key techniques involved when employing Critical CSS.
+Making your CSS asynchronous is one of the key techniques involved in employing Critical CSS.
 While there are a number of ways to achieve this, I’d dare say the simplest and most ubiquitous is [Filament Group’s print media type trick](https://www.filamentgroup.com/lab/load-css-simpler/).

 This will implicitly tell the browser to load the CSS file in a non-blocking